zlatanvasovic/hackwork/README.md

 ### Constants

-There are constants for paths and settings.
+There are constants for paths and configuration.

 #### Paths